jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 ![](images/0b.png)

-- Review last where we left off (adding tab bar)
+- Review where we left off

 ```
 > git status (nothing to commit)
 > git log (tab bar last commit)
 ```

-And right now this is the only branch we have which we can see by going:
+Currently we are on the `main` branch.

 ```
 > git branch
 ```

-Which will list all the local branches created for this repos.

 To do our work on a separate branch we use the command: